Background pattern

 Frequency not known(cannot be estimated from available data)

-• Allergic reactions, including symptoms of rash or urticaria with itching, swelling of lips, tongue, or face, which is more likely to appear on the day treatment with Gilenya begins
+• Allergic reactions, including symptoms such as rash or hives with itching, swelling of lips, tongue, or face, which are more likely to occur on the day treatment with Gilenya starts

-• Signs of liver disease (including liver failure), such as yellowing of the skin or the white part of the eyes (jaundice), nausea or vomiting, pain on the right side of the stomach (abdomen), dark urine (brown), less appetite than usual, fatigue, and abnormal liver function test results.
-In a small number of cases, liver failure could lead to liver transplantation
+• Signs of liver disease (including liver failure), such as yellowing of the skin or the white part of the eyes (jaundice), nausea or vomiting, pain in the right side of the abdomen, dark urine (brown color), less appetite than usual, fatigue, and abnormal liver function test results.
+In a small number of cases, liver failure could lead to a liver transplant

 • Risk of a rare brain infection called progressive multifocal leukoencephalopathy (PML).
-Symptoms of PML may be similar to those of MS. You may also experience symptoms that you may not notice yourself, such as changes in mood or behavior, memory loss, difficulty speaking and communicating, which your doctor may need to investigate further to rule out PML.
-Therefore, if you think your MS is getting worse or if you or those around you notice any new or unusual symptoms, it is very important to inform your doctor as soon as possible
+Symptoms of PML may be similar to those of a multiple sclerosis relapse.
+You may also experience symptoms that you may not notice yourself, such as mood or behavior changes, memory loss, speech or communication problems, which your doctor may need to investigate further to rule out PML.
+Therefore, if you think your multiple sclerosis is getting worse or if you or those close to you notice any new or unusual symptoms, it is very important to inform your doctor as soon as possible

 • Cryptococcal infections (a type of fungal infection), including cryptococcal meningitis with symptoms such as headache accompanied by neck stiffness, sensitivity to light, nausea, and/or confusion

 • Merkel cell carcinoma (a type of skin cancer).
-Possible signs of Merkel cell carcinoma include the formation of a painless, red or pinkish nodule, usually on the face, head, or neck.
-Merkel cell carcinoma can also present as a firm or soft nodule.
+Possible signs of Merkel cell carcinoma include the formation of a painless, flesh-colored or red-blue nodule, usually on the face, head, or neck.
+Merkel cell carcinoma can also appear as a firm, painless nodule or mass.
 Long-term sun exposure and a weakened immune system may affect the risk of developing Merkel cell carcinoma

-• After stopping treatment with Gilenya, MS symptoms may reappear and may be worse than they were before or during treatment
+• After stopping treatment with Gilenya, multiple sclerosis symptoms may recur and may be worse than they were before or during treatment

-• Autoimmune hemolytic anemia (a decrease in the number of red blood cells) in which red blood cells are destroyed
+• Autoimmune form of anemia (decrease in red blood cells) in which red blood cells are destroyed (autoimmune hemolytic anemia)

 Other side effects